vikstrous/tempts/README.md

 There maybe more restrictions that I'm not aware of yet.
 Open an issue if any are missed.

+To simplify migration, if your workflows and activities don't use a single struct input type, use `NewWorkflowPositional`/`NewActivityPositional`.
+Don't use these functions in new code.

 ## Potential future improvements

 * Wrap the APIs for channels and signals